Italian Savoury Easter Cheese Pie, also known as fiadone di formaggio, is a rustic combination of eggs and cheese enveloped in a very firm dough.

 - Place one ball of dough on a slightly floured wooden board.

-- With the help of a rolling pin, start stretching out your dough to a circular shape about ⅛- 3/16" thick.
-(I usually roll it out to a 12 inch circle).
+- With the help of a rolling pin, stretch your dough to a circular shape about ⅛- 3/16" thick.

-- Place a heaping cup of cheese mixture in the middle section of half of your pie. (refer to picture in the blog)
+- Place a heaping cup of cheese mixture in the middle section of half of your pie. (refer to picture or video).
+Be sure to leave a small border around the edges to prevent the filling from leaking out during baking.

 - Cover and seal with a fork or with the end of your pastry cutter.
 Make sure you have a tight seal.